Homepage of Ewine F. van Dishoeck

 Our research focuses on a systematic study of the physical and chemical structure of young stellar objects at different stages of evolution, including low-mass protostars, massive stars in the embedded phase, and circumstellar disks around young stars.

 Recent research has focussed on the analysis and interpretation of ISO and Spitzer data (see the ISO spectra here and here).
 Through careful comparison between laboratory and astronomical data, the ice components have been identified and clues about their thermal history have been obtained.
-Future projects include new ultra high-vacuum set ups to study basic grain-surface reactions (SURFRESIDE) and to simulate the molecules evaporated from grain mantles in `hot core' regions around massive young stars (CRYOPAD).
+Basic grain-surface reactions (SURFRESIDE) and reactions under influence of UV radiation (CRYOPAD) are being simulated in ultra high vacuum set-ups.
 For more information, see the laboratory astrophysics home page.